NAV

 Understanding Profession Responses

-When you submit a profession description, the API analyzes the job requirements and returns four key types of information:
+When you submit a profession description, the API analyzes the job requirements and returns three key types of information:

 2. Labour Market Analytics - Salary quantiles (q10-q90) and recruitment complexity metrics including the Recruitment Complexity Index (scarcity_index), providing insights into compensation benchmarks and hiring difficulty.

-4. Profession Profile - Extracted skills, tools, responsibilities, and similar job titles from the profession description.
+3. Profession Profile - Typical skills, tools, responsibilities, and similar job titles for the matched profession.

 Response Structure